Honeywell International Inc.

 99,000

-Revenue flat-lined between 2023 and 2024 at $36.7 billion.
+Revenue flat-lined between 2023 and FY2025 at $37.4B.
 Net income of $4.68 billion on that revenue implies a 12.8% net margin — respectable for an industrial conglomerate but below what a pure-play aerospace company would generate on similar assets.
 The conglomerate discount that Elliott Management is targeting represents the gap between what the aerospace backlog ($32 billion, roughly 2.2 years of segment revenue) would be worth as a standalone and what it contributes to the blended multiple.
 The asbestos liability inherited from Bendix Corporation through the AlliedSignal merger has been a decades-long drag on the balance sheet.
 Environmental cleanup costs at the former Onondaga Lake site in New York have added further tail-risk charges.
 These liabilities — products of 1999 strategic decisions — continue appearing in current financial statements.
 The $143 billion market capitalization prices Honeywell at roughly 3.9x revenue, a multiple that would expand meaningfully if the aerospace and defense assets were separated and valued independently.
 The certification assets for commercial aircraft avionics, with 2.2 years of visible backlog and a 30-to-40-year aftermarket tail on each aircraft delivered, could command a premium technology multiple rather than an industrial conglomerate multiple.
 The UOP licensing business — IP-based, high-margin, recurring — is another asset whose value gets compressed inside the consolidated structure.
 Licensing fees from 50% of the world's refinery gasoline reforming units don't fluctuate with equipment orders.
 They arrive annually.
 That revenue profile belongs in a different valuation bucket than the Industrial Automation segment's capital equipment sales.

 Revenue Trend Analysis